Goldinsaint007/VivaDocumentation/ListingDemo.md

 #### Comprehensive Property Display:

 ##### Property Listings Page:
-On the frontend, the "Viewing a Property" experience is brought to life through dynamic property listings.
+On the frontend, the `Viewing a Property` experience is brought to life through dynamic property listings.
 A combination of frontend coding and database queries generates visually appealing property cards that encapsulate key information.
-This involves HTML, CSS, and JavaScript code working together to craft an engaging presentation.
+This involves `HTML`, `CSS`, `SCSS`, `PHP`, `SQL`, `JQUERY`, `Blade`, `Less`, `Python`, and `JavaScript` code working together to craft an engaging presentation.

 ##### Dynamic Database Queries:

 The backend database queries retrieve property information based on user preferences.
 These queries require optimization for swift data retrieval, ensuring a seamless browsing experience even as the property database grows.
-The intricate SQL or NoSQL queries are fine-tuned to extract relevant data efficiently.
+The intricate `SQL` or `NoSQL` queries are fine-tuned to extract relevant data efficiently.

 #### Interaction and Communication: